 On many Saturday mornings in middle school, I can remember passing by Silent Sam on my way to join dozens of other Black kids to learn about math and science and college life at The University of North Carolina at Chapel Hill (UNC).
 I never thought much of him because already at 11 years old it was unremarkable to see white men with guns and hard stares in public.
 In school they taught us that those white men who patrolled our hallways, our streets, and stood in stone at our state parks and state legislature were synonymous with safety and honor.

 Even after Columbine, the first mass shooting of my high school memory, they taught us to trust the white men with guns who were coming more often to campus to protect us.
 They taught us to ignore the silly white boys—who wanted to be those white men with guns—when they drove pickup trucks with Confederate flags to school, when they threatened to do us just like Dylan Klebold and Eric Harris did those students in Colorado.
-Dylan and Eric were part of a Confederate-flag wearing group called the Trenchcoat Mafia.
+Dylan and Eric were associated with members of a Confederate-flag wearing group called the Trench Coat Mafia.
 They told a Black boy named Isaiah Sholes that they hated niggers, just before shooting him dead in the school library.

 We were meant to believe white men with guns—in skin or metal or stone—meant nothing, or at least meant no harm to our Black selves when their presence is always meant to remind us of our place—wherever we are present.